onlyquake/xonotic-wiki/Overkill_Tutorial.md

 Items
 =====

 There's not much to say here except **take everything you get**.
 If you think there's no reason to pick up items because you'll quickly die anyway, you're wrong!
 Without any pickups a single vortex hit will instantly kill you.
 So **don't ignore items**, even that tiny 5 armor shard dropped by a killed enemy will keep you alive and win you time to shoot back or get in cover.
 A fully equipped player (max health at 200 and max armor at 100) will sustain three vortex hits.
-If the hits don't come in quick succession even four, because you're healing shortly after being hit.
+If they don't come in quick succession even four, because he's probably gonna pick up a shard from a dead body in the meanwhile.

 In a 1on1 game you should even pick up items if you're already maxed out.
 You won't gain any extra health/armor, but you deprive your enemies of that bonus making it easier for you.
 When playing in a team however you better leave the items for your teammates in need, especially flag carriers in CTF.